 These problems, however, are minor compared with the structural distortions that occur when velocity varies laterally as well as with depth.
 A solution to these problems exists in the development of pre-stack depth migration.

 Figure 2.
 A 2-D prestack migrated line of the same area as in Figure 1, providing improved imaging beneath the left salt dome, movement of fault image near the well, beneath the right salt dome.
 The well is now down thrown to the fault.

-Figure 4.
-Seismic line in South Texas, with poststack time migration, for comparison with same line with prestack depth migration (Figure 5).
+Figure 5.
+Seismic line in South Texas, with prestack depth migration, for comparison with same line with poststack time migration (Figure.
+4).

 One of the principal motivators behind development of pre-stack depth migration was the desire to image seismic reflectors beneath salt structures.
 The abrupt velocity contrasts between the salt and adjacent sediment – coupled with the sometimes radical structural features associated with salt tectonics – produced severe distortions in the seismic travel times.
 The result is frequently a very poor stack and time pull-ups in the events that do stack.